Requirements for Naturalization in Germany in 2024

 Medium-fast Naturalization:

 - In Germany and France, the average length of stay is 5 years.
-However, special integration efforts can shorten this period.

 - In New Zealand, permanent residence permits can be applied for after just one year and Naturalization after 5 years of residence.